mesoform/enterprise-cloud-admin-tool/README.md

 You can generate it here: `Settings` -> `Developer settings` -> `Personal access tokens` -> `Generate new token`.
 This token needs permissions for 'repo', 'admin:org', and 'delete_repo'.

-1. You must have service account on google cloud platform, with enabled billing, and role 'BillingAccountUser' at the org level, or on the specified billing account
-You can find how to create it [here](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
-It doesn't matter for which project you will create service account, you will be able to use it for any API activity.

-1. You must have a service account on Google Cloud Platform with the following minimum permissions:
+1. You must have a project on Google Cloud Platform that will be used as the build project and as a monitoring namespace.

+    - "Cloud Resource Manager" and "Cloud Billing" APIs need to be enabled on the project.

+    As this project will also be used as a monitoring namespace you need to create that namespace.
+To do so go to 'Monitoring' menu and create a monitoring space in Stackdriver.

+1. The build/monitoring project must have a service account.
+Switch to your project, go to `IAM` menu, and add a service account.
+Then assign the following permissions to that service account:

-    - "Billing Account User" role set at the organization level or on the specified billing account by a billing admin.
-(Check billing access control documentation [here](https://cloud.google.com/billing/docs/how-to/billing-access).
+    - "Billing Account User" role set at the organization level or on the specified billing account by an org/billing admin.
+(Check billing access control documentation [here](https://cloud.google.com/billing/docs/how-to/billing-access))
     - "Project Creator" role set minimum at the folder level.
+    - "Monitoring Metric Writer" role assigned at the project level.

     You can find how to create a service account [here](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
     It doesn't matter for which project you will create service account, you will be able to use it for any API activity.

-    - "Cloud Resource Manager" and "Cloud Billing" APIs need to be enabled on the project owning the service account which is used for the deployment.

-1. You must have an existing project on Google Cloud Platform that will used as monitoring namespace.
-This project must have service account attached, with `Monitoring Metric Writer` role assigned to this profile.
-So, just switch to your monitoring project, go to `IAM` menu, and add service account as a member with this role.
-Once created go to 'Monitoring' and if it doesn't already exist, create a monitoring space in Stackdriver.

 1. You must create, export and save your GCP service account private key in `json` format.